solo-io/supergloo/docs/content/concepts/role_based_api.md

                 clusterName: "*"
 ```

-This role allows configuration of TrafficPolicies and AccessPolicies that affect the `ratings` Destination in both the `cluster-1` and `cluster-2`,
+This role allows configuration of TrafficPolicies and AccessPolicies that affect the `ratings` Destination in both `cluster-1` and `cluster-2`,
 with no restrictions on actions.

 **Destination Consumer**